ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-n.
-The elder (ashick had a
-daughter &quot;by his first wife whom
-Mr. Hawood subsequently married,
-and this lady could now claim her
-father as her son,, her.sister &#x27;as her
-daughter, and her brother as her
-grandchild.
-This occurred in the
-seuenteenth century, and, with the
-help.of several intermarriages since
-to further complicate &#x27;matters, there i
-is not one of tle descendants of
-these families to-day who can clear­
-ly define his own position with re­
-gard to his relatives of the present
-generotion, much less those of one
-or two generations preceding him.
--[London&#x27; Correspondence Cleve­
-land Herald.
 EVER LASTING FENCE PosTs. &#x27;
 -There is a peculiar satisfaction in j
 listening to the conversation or read- I